Hands-On Fundraising

 Generosity and kindness – served straight up

 The second time I met Simone was at her home.
-And that tells you something about the personal generosity of Simone and of Tom Ahern.
+And that tells you something about Simone’s and Tom Ahern’s personal generosity.
 This person they had each met once or twice was invited to a gathering at their home – a summer party.
 I live two hours away, but you bet I got in the car when that email invite came through.

 Feeling a little nervous, and sure that the only people I might know would be Simone and Tom, I arrived.
 And was immediately welcomed.
 Their friends were as interesting and welcoming as they were.
 Neither she nor Tom coddled me.
 They knew better than I did that I could hold my own.